wcarvalho/ML-Brain-Resources/research_skills.md

   * [How To Write Successful Science Proposals](/ML-Brain-Resources/files/how_to_write_successful_science_proposals.pdf)
   * [Nature: How to write a first-class paper](https://www.nature.com/articles/d41586-018-02404-4?error=cookies_not_supported&code=397df951-0abf-4ae4-800c-3b050f5141a4)
   * [Publishing Transparent and Rigorous Scientific Research](https://osf.io/asxcb/)
+  * Books:
+    * The Elements of Style by William Strunk Jr.

 #### Publishing **interactive** science